awsdocs/amazon-redshift-management-guide/doc_source/serverless-migration.md

 ## Using a driver endpoint<a name="serverless-migration-drivers"></a>

  To connect to Amazon Redshift Serverless with your preferred SQL client, you can use the Amazon Redshift provided JDBC driver version 2 driver\.
 We recommend connecting using JDBC driver version 2\.1\.x or later\.
 The port number is optional\.
 If you don’t include it, Amazon Redshift Serverless defaults to port number 5439\.
+You can change to another port from the port range of 5431\-5455 or 8191\-8215\.
+To change the default port for a serverless endpoint, use the AWS CLI and Amazon Redshift API\.

  To find the exact endpoint to use for the JDBC or ODBC driver, see **Workgroup configuration** in your Amazon Redshift Serverless instance\.
 You can also use the Amazon Redshift Serverless API operation `GetWorkgroup` operation or the AWS CLI operation `get-workgroups` to return information about your workgroup, and then connect\.